ChuckHill2/VideoLibrarian/Readme.md

-# A Video Librarian for All Your Movies
+# A Librarian for Your Video Collection

 This is a standalone Windows app that will automatically download information for all the videos in your video folders and present it to you in a searchable fashion